 - Radiation exposure in childhood

 - Full body radiotherapy for bone marrow transplant

 Thyroid cancers may present as a palpable lump, multiple lumps, or be found incidentally on imaging of the neck.

-The red flag signs to be aware of with any neck lump are:
+The red flag signs to be aware of with any neck lump that may suggest a malignancy are:

 - Rapid growth

 - Tethering of the lump to surrounding structures